 The Nerds are, in their own words, "laughed at and mercilessly bullied by just about everyone."

 Pete is, in his own words, "too cool to be a dork and too dorky to be anything else."
 Gary picks on him endlessly and even his only friend Jimmy doesn't treat him with much respect.
 Even the Nerds won't accept him into their fold because they feel he is too dorky for comfort.

 But Not Too Gay: The game went to a fair amount of effort to establish all the boys who Jimmy can kiss as bisexual.
 Cornelius pines for Mandy, Gord dates Lola, Trent and Duncan are both girl-crazy, Kirby at least likes women's feet.
-Vance is sometimes thought to be fully gay, but he has a couple hard to catch lines of dialogue about hanging out with girls.
+Vance is sometimes thought to be fully gay, but he can occasionaly be seen making out with girls and has a couple hard to catch lines of dialogue about hanging out with them.
 Interestingly, the deleted character Bob was Manly Gay and openly disliked girls.